 - 30 minutes

 As an engineers in a ML R&D department of large healthcare enterprise company we were presented with the task to evaluate several Machine Translation engines and choose the one best suited for our corporate needs.
 To do that we created extendable Python-based framework that allowed us to easily plug-in different Machine Translation engines and compare them across large variety of test datasets with a unified set of quality metrics.
 Our goal from the start was to create universal MT evaluation framework, that will be useful not only for healthcare domain, but to a wider community as well.

 At this talk we will present our evaluation framework an will do a walk-through of its capabilities.
 We also cover how it can be extended to new MT engines, new test datasets and new language pairs.
 We will also present our evaluation results for several state-of-the-art machine translation engines, both open-source and cloud-based.

-All the source code of our framework will be published in open-source by the time of the talk.
+All the source code of our framework is published to open source: https://github.com/Optum/nmt

 TalkPyData: Deep Learning, NLP, CV

 Task of Machine Translation engine evaluation may be very challenging.
 Quality of Machine Translation varies greatly depending on domain and language pair.
 Different MT engines may have different interfaces or APIs and different requirements to run.
 To add to that, even definition of a good translation may be debatable, with any automatic MT quality metric providing only approximation of actual translation quality.
 That's why having universal evaluation framework for this task is very important.
 In our work we tried to create such framework.

 1) We defined base translation class that unified all file handling, batch creation and result processing.
 As a result of that, only work needed to support new MT engine was creation of small child class that implemented couple of simple functions.
 That allows us to easily extend our framework to MT engines and new language pairs.